Supporting recovery | Reducing harm | Rebuilding lives

 Class: Legal!

-Vaping is currently legal in the UK, however it is illegal to sell nicotine vaping products to someone under the age of 18, or for adults to buy these products for them.
+Vaping is currently legal in the UK, but it is restricted.
+This means that it is illegal to sell nicotine vaping products to someone under the age of 18, or for adults to buy these products for them.
+Furthermore, disposable vapes with more than 600 puffs are illegal in the UK, and you may see vapes with 30mg and 50mg nicotine levels being sold, but these are illegal as they are above the 20mg limit.

 What are the long-term effects?